-Many of us enjoy a cup or two of coffee to keep our eyes open on tired mornings.
+Many of us enjoy a cup or two of coffee in the morning to keep our eyes awake and mind alert.
 But what else can caffeine do for our eyes?

-If you suffer from dry eye syndrome (DES), you may have been advised by a friend or doctor to steer clear of caffeinated coffee due to its diuretic effect—it increases the frequency of urination, leading to water loss.
+If you suffer from dry eye syndrome (DES), characterized by dry, itchy and red eyes, you may have been advised by a friend or doctor to steer clear of caffeinated coffee due to its diuretic effect.
+Caffeinated beverages increase the frequency of urination, which leads to water loss.
 Yet some research suggests that a cup of caffeinated joe might actually promote tear production.

-Below, we'll explore scientific studies that test the relationship between caffeine consumption and tear film, and what you should do if your eyes are giving you trouble.
+Below, we'll explore scientific research that studies the relationship between caffeine consumption and tear film.

-Caffeine contains a chemical called xanthine, which has been proven to stimulate tear production when applied topically to the eye.
-As yet, there is insufficient published research to confirm that ingesting xanthine provides the same tear-producing effect, but preliminary studies seem to suggest that it does.
+- Caffeine contains a chemical called xanthine, which has been shown to stimulate tear production when applied topically to the eye.
+As yet, there is insufficient published research to confirm that ingesting xanthine provides the same tear-producing effect, though preliminary studies seem to suggest that it does.

-A study published in Optometry and Vision Science found that drinking caffeine significantly increased tear production after 45-90 minutes.
+A study published in Optometry and Vision Science found that drinking caffeinated beverages significantly increased tear production after 45-90 minutes.
 Interestingly, age, gender and body mass had no bearing on the outcome.

-Another study, published in Ophthalmology and involving 78 individuals, found similar results.
+Another study, published in Ophthalmology, found similar results.
 Researchers measured the participants' tear film twice: once after consuming caffeine and once after drinking a placebo.
 Their tear film was thickest after consuming caffeine, especially in those with a specific genetic makeup.

-While both of these studies showed promising results, they didn't have enough participants to accurately project the findings onto the general population.
+While both of these studies showed promising results, they didn't include enough participants to accurately project the findings onto the general population.

 If You Have Dry Eye Syndrome, We Can Help

-Finding relief from dry eye syndrome relies on knowing the underlying cause of your symptoms.
-Only your eye doctor can diagnose the problem and determine the best treatment for you, whether that includes medicated or lubricating eye drops, in-clinic treatments, personalized eye hygiene products like eyelid cleansing wipes, nutritional supplements and more.
+Finding relief from dry eye syndrome relies on understanding the root cause of your symptoms.
+Only your eye doctor can diagnose the problem and determine the best treatment for you, whether in the form of medicated or lubricating eye drops, in-clinic treatments, personalized eye hygiene products like eyelid cleansing wipes, nutritional supplements and more.

-If you or a loved one lives with symptoms of dry eye syndrome, we can offer long-lasting relief.
-To schedule your dry eye consultation, call The Dry Eye Center at Drs.
+For long-lasting relief from dry eye syndrome, schedule your dry eye consultation with The Dry Eye Center at Drs.
 Farkas, Kassalow, Resnick & Associates today.